Mega Drive / Genesis Architecture

 Constructing the frame

-The following section explains how the VDP draws each frame, for demonstration purposes Sonic The Hedgehog is used as an example.
-Before starting, I recommend checking out the modus operandi of its predecessor since there will be a lot revisited in here.
+The following section explains how the VDP draws each frame.
+For demonstration purposes, Sonic The Hedgehog is used as an example.
+Before proceeding, I recommend checking out the modus operandi of its predecessor since a lot will be revisited here.

 Tiles